 July 7, 2007

-On July 4, the Web site of Live Earth announced that "music legend" Yusuf (formerly Yusuf Islam, formerly Cat Stevens, and before that Steven Demetre Georgiou) would headline the Live Earth concert in Hamburg, Germany on July 7, closing the show there.
+On July 4, the Web site of Live Earth announced that "music legend" Yusuf (formerly Yusuf Islam, formerly Cat Stevens, and before that Steven Demetre Georgiou) will headline the Live Earth concert in Hamburg, Germany on July 7, closing the show there.
 This is a man who has advocated Salman Rushdie's death.
-According to press reports, he closed the show.

-For anyone who has somehow managed to escape the hype, Live Earth was a "24-hour, 7-continent concert series taking place on 7/7/07 that brought together more than 100 music artists and 2 billion people to trigger a global movement to solve the climate crisis" a.k.a.
+For anyone who has somehow managed to escape the hype, Live Earth is a "24-hour, 7-continent concert series taking place on 7/7/07 that will bring together more than 100 music artists and 2 billion people to trigger a global movement to solve the climate crisis" a.k.a.
 "Global Warming."
-Former U.S. VP Al Gore, Jr. and his Alliance for Climate Protection (he's the chairman of the board) were partners in Live Earth with Kevin Wall, a producer of the previous international crypto "We Are The World" mega event, the July 2005 Live 8 concerts.
+Former U.S. VP Al Gore, Jr. and his Alliance for Climate Protection (he's the chairman of the board) are partners in Live Earth with Kevin Wall, a producer of the previous international crypto "We Are The World" mega event, the July 2005 Live 8 concerts.

-Gore appeared and spoke at the Washington, D.C.
-Live Earth event on the Mall and in Giants Stadium in New Jersey, shuttling between the two venues by energy-efficient train, having given up on plans to do London and New York on the same day, for fear of being cricized for his energey usage.
-He appeared at other venues by satellite.
-In the U.S., NBC owned TV networks and cable channels devoted several score hours of programming to Live Earth all day Saturday July 7 and into the next day.
-It was streamed on the Internet by MSN.
+Gore will appear and speak at the Washington, D.C.
+Live Earth event on the Mall and he is appearing at other venues by satellite.
+In the U.S., NBC-owned TV networks and cable channels will devote a total of several score hours of programming to Live Earth all day Saturday July 7 and into the next day.
+It will be streamed on the Internet by MSN.

 Back to Yusuf: In February 1989, Iran's Ayatollah Ruhollah Khomeini issued a fatwa calling for the execution of author Salman Rushdie, accused of blaspheming Islam in his best selling novel The Satanic Verses.
 Yusuf, at the time going by the name Yusuf Islam (he converted to Islam in the 1970s and gave up playing music soon after), was asked about the controversy during a British television program, "A Satanic Scenario," taped on April 15, 1989 and broadcast nationally on Britain's Independent Television Network the following month.